BitcoinDesign/Guide/guide/payments/transactions.md

 image = "/assets/images/guide/payments/transactions/inputs-and-outputs.svg"
 mobile = "/assets/images/guide/payments/transactions/inputs-and-outputs-mobile.svg"
-alt-text = "A flow chart depicting outputs beings used as the inputs to new transactions, which in turn have their own outputs." width = 977 height = 443 layout = "full-width"
+alt-text = "A flow chart depicting outputs beings used as the inputs to new transactions, which in turn have their own outputs." width = 1630 height = 454 layout = "full-width"
 %}

 The above image is an example of how transaction outputs become the inputs to new transactions.
-The "sender", represented in purple, decides to send somebody **0.001 BTC**.
-To accomplish this, they use a **0.005 BTC** input from their wallet.
-This results in two outputs, one **0.001 BTC** _payment output_ to the wallet of the "receiver", represented in blue, and one **0.004 BTC** change output back to the sender's wallet.

-Next, the sender decides to send somebody **0.005 BTC**.
-To accomplish this, they combine their **0.004 BTC** output from the previous transaction with a **0.002 BTC** output from their wallet.
-This also results in two outputs, a **0.005 BTC** payment output to the second receiver's wallet, represented in green, and a **0.001 BTC** output to their own wallet.
-These outputs may also become the inputs to future transactions.
+In this example, the sender wants to send 4 bitcoin to another wallet.
+In the sender's wallet, there are two unspent transaction outputs, one containing 3 bitcoin (represented in blue) and another containing 2 bitcoin (represented in green).
+The sender's wallet uses both of these as inputs in the transaction, meaning that the transaction involves 5 bitcoin total.
+4 bitcoin goes to a payment output in the receiver's wallet (represented in orange), and 1 bitcoin goes to a change output in the sender's wallet (represented in purple).

 ### Transaction fee